 4 minute read

 Hormonal fluctuations can come from medications, stress, and even the day-to-day of normal life.
 In women, birth control and menstrual cycles can also be culprits!
-These hormones (called androgens) are found in both men and women, but they can have a more noticeable impact in women, typically before their periods.
+These hormones (called androgens) are found in both men and women.
+They can have a more noticeable impact in women right before their periods.